By Melanie Pollard

 The most recent wild woman of Cumberland, and one we had hoped to catch a glimpse of while on the island –which we did not –is Carol Ruckdeschel.
 Carol is a naturalist, biologist, and environmental activist.
 As a resident of the island, she was instrumental in the Cumberland Island National Seashore.

 The book, “Untamed: The Wildest Woman in America and the Fight for Cumberland Island,” tells about Carol’s life.
 It’s available both in print and on audio.
 This book was a most enjoyable read.
-While telling the unique past of Carol, it also gave me an insight into the island, the Carnegie family (who owned most of the island), the island’s diverse past, and the fight to keep it in its wild and present state, free from development.
+While imparting the unique past of Carol, it also gave me an insight into the island,the Carnegie family (who owned most of the island), the island’s diverse past, and the fight to keep it in its wild and present state, free from development.

 Another great woman of Cumberland Island was Lucy Coleman Carnegie, (1847-1916), the gracious host of Dungeness.
-Lucy was only five feet tall, but wielded a much larger presence.
+Lucy was only five feet tall but wielded a much larger presence.
 Lucy arrived on Cumberland after she married Tom Carnegie, the younger brother of the two famous Carnegie brothers.
-The brothers arrived in America from Scotland as penniless teenagers and made their fortune in the steel industry.
+The brothers came to America from Scotland as penniless teenagers and made their fortune in the steel industry.
 They bought Dungeness ruins on Cumberland as a winter home and built their own Dungeness estate.

 Lucy enlarged the Dungeness mansion to 59 rooms in a turreted Scottish castle style.
 The rooms were all very grandiose and palatial.
 The matriarch ran her beloved estate flawlessly and doted on her nine children, eventually building homes on the island for them, including Stafford Mansion, Plum Orchard, and Greyfield.
 (See future blog.)